-The Company's investments that are designated as financial assets at fair value through profit or loss have resulted in other expenses of \$59,000 during 2014, compared to \$1,328,000 during 2013.
+The Company's investments that are designated as financial assets at fair value through profit or loss have resulted in other expenses of \$346,000 during 2015, compared to \$59,000 during 2014.

-The Company's investments designated as available for sale have resulted in unrealized gains recognized in accumulated other comprehensive income of \$7,000 for 2014, compared to \$286,000 for 2013.
-Impairments on these investments were recorded in other expenses of \$22,000 during 2014, compared to \$39,000 during 2013.
+The Company's investments designated as available for sale have resulted in unrealized gains recognized in accumulated other comprehensive income of \$4,000 for 2015, compared to \$8,000 for 2014.
+During 2014, impairments on these investments of \$22,000 were recorded in other expenses.
+There were no impairments recorded on these investments during 2015.